Aegiq/lightworks/docs/source/getting_started.rst

 The exact functionality of the State object is discussed further in the :doc:`sdk/state` section.

 For this initial simulation, we will choose to use the :doc:`emulator_reference/sampler` to emulate the process of measuring photon outputs after they have propagated through the system.
 On creation of the Sampler, we specify the circuit and the input state to sample from.
-We then use the ``sample_N_states`` method to generate N samples from the system, in this case choosing N = 10000.
+We then use the ``sample_N_outputs`` method to generate N samples from the system, in this case choosing N = 10000.
 We will also specify a random seed to ensure results are reproducible, but this is optional.

 .. code-block:: Python

     sampler = emulator.Sampler(circuit, input_state)
-    results = sampler.sample_N_states(10000, seed = 1)
+    results = sampler.sample_N_outputs(10000, seed = 1)

 This produces a :doc:`emulator_reference/sampling_result` object, we can quickly the contents of this using the print statement.